SpacehuhnTech/esp8266_deauther/.github/ISSUE_TEMPLATE/3--feature-request.md

 ---

+> Please search for existing (open and closed) issues first to avoid duplicates.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]